yokonoha/MinatsukiTone/README.md

 リンク: https://github.com/aadsm/jsmediatags

 EN: This web application uses the BSD licensed component “jsmediatags”.
-The rights notice and BSD license is listed at the bottom of the main screen, and I have also included them in the License file.
+The rights notice and BSD license is listed at the bottom of the main screen, and I have also included them in the this page and NOTICE file.
 Thank you for the great and splendid js library!
 Link: https://github.com/aadsm/jsmediatags

 ## スタイルシート(CSS)について/About this stylesheet(CSS)